Introduction

 Links: Add website, social media, or any courses or programs you offer.

-Q1: How do I know if a protein powder is high quality?
+Q1.
+How do I know if a protein powder is high quality?

-Q2: What’s better: whey protein or plant protein?
+Q2.
+What’s better: whey protein or plant protein?

-Q3: Can I take protein supplements daily?
+Q3.
+Can I take protein supplements daily?

-Q4: Are protein powders safe?
+Q4.
+Are protein powders safe?

-Q5: Is added sugar in protein bad?
+Q5.
+Is added sugar in protein bad?

-Answer: Limit added sugars to under 5g per serving for a healthier option.
+Limit added sugars to under 5g per serving for a healthier option.